 Ionadi to Penn-Trafford

 Former Kiski Area girls basketball coach Nick Ionadi will be back on the sideline next season, as he will join the Penn-Trafford boys basketball program as an assistant.

 Ionadi resigned in February after six seasons at Kiski Area.
 The school hired Nick Dizon as his replacement earlier this week.

 Penn-Trafford coach Jim Rocco coached Ionadi during his playing days at Penn Hills, which included a WPIAL championship in 2000.

 Two Alle-Kiski Valley athletes were among 21 seniors announced as WPIAL scholarship recipients Wednesday.

-Solomon is a three-sport athlete at Deer Lakes, competing in football, basketball and track and field.
+Solomon is a three-sport athlete at Deer Lakes, competing in football, basketball and track.
 Crytzer played libero for the Freeport girls volleyball team and also is a member of the softball team.

 Doug Gulasy is a Tribune-Review staff writer.

 More Uncategorized• Comcast supports small businesses in Pittsburgh area with RISE grants

 • ‘Nice to get them together’: Collier hosts event to meet first responders